2010 Horatio Alger Award Winner

-He says, "This poem means a lot to me because it tells me that success is in my soul.
+He said, "This poem means a lot to me because it tells me that success is in my soul.
 Success is whatever I want to make of it.
 Did I want to become a college professor?
 Did I want to become Secretary of State?
 Did I want to become rich?
 What did I want to become?
 The whole world was my oyster because of this country.
 I could do anything I wanted, and I was able to achieve my goals.
 And what I wanted was to be a successful businessman."

-When offering advice to young people, Bill Cook suggests they should take their time discovering what it is they want to do.
-"Do a little job hopping," he says.
+When offering advice to young people, Bill Cook suggested they should take their time discovering what it is they want to do.
+"Do a little job hopping," he said.
 "If it takes you until you are 30 or 35 to find what you are looking for, don't despair.
 I was 32 before I found myself and I never regretted the time I spent before that exploring other possibilities.
 All of your experiences help you to broaden your scope and become more knowledgeable."

 Bill Cook's Philanthropy